Preference-Based Optimisation for Integrated Design and Group Decision-Making

-\paragraph{Feasibility} For the multi-constrained vessel allocation problem, system feasibility is enforced through a set of constraints that ensure: - domain validity (variable bounds on the decision vector \(\mathbf{x}\) and parameter vector \(\mathbf{y}\)), - assignment feasibility (correct allocation of vessels to activities), - sequencing and temporal consistency (activities follow valid temporal orders), - and path continuity (feasible travel paths between activity locations).
+\paragraph{(2) Feasibility} System feasibility is enforced through a set of constraints that ensure: - domain validity (variable bounds on the decision vector $\mathbf{x}$ and exogenous parameter vector $\mathbf{y}$), - activity validity (feasible allocation of vessels to activities), - sequencing consistency (activities follow valid temporal orders), - and path continuity (feasible travel paths between activity locations).
+The feasible system solution space prior to optimisation over the design–decision vector $\mathbf{x}$ is defined as: